whatl3y/hide/README.md

 ### Delete an account

 #### PARAMETERS
-- -i / --uuid: The unique identifier of the account you want to review.
+- -i / --uuid: The unique identifier of the account you want to delete.

 ```